zerenxyz/hanzeguru/docs/banking/howtobank.md

 ### And You're Done!

 If you have any troubles, contact the bank directly (either online, by calling them or by visitng them) to get the best solutions.

+[^1]: Please make sure to check the required doucments from the official bank website that you intend to use.
+This is a general list and they might require more documents.